Director

 Additional directing credits include Steppenwolf Theatre Company (Glass Menagerie), Virginia Stage Company (Grounded), foolsFURY Theater Company (Big Love), Seaside Repertory Theater (Art and Proof), and Greenbelt Arts Center (Shylock, The Jew Of Venice).

-Other artists collaborations include with HowlRound and the American Voices New Play Institute at Arena Stage, Guthrie Theater, American Conservatory Theater, Court Theatre, Rorschach Theatre, Intersection for the Arts, and Woolly Mammoth Theatre Company.
+Other artistic collaborations include with HowlRound and the American Voices New Play Institute at Arena Stage, Guthrie Theater, American Conservatory Theater, Court Theatre, Rorschach Theatre, and Intersection for the Arts.

 Creative Direction + Producing